PaulKinlan/paul.kinlan.me/content/2016-06-14-serverless-sync-in-web-apps.markdown

 <figcaption>All the data is local to the app</figcaption>
 </figure>

-The data is recored and stored locally which means if you want to sync it with your other devices or share it with a friend, you can't.
+The data is recorded and stored locally which means if you want to sync it with your other devices or share it with a friend, you can't.

-There are solutions, for example we could dynamically encode the audio file as base64 and create a custom URL &mdash; but thats not scalable.
+There are solutions, for example we could dynamically encode the audio file as base64 and create a custom URL &mdash; but that's not scalable.

-It was a bit of a conumdrum and one that I wanted to solve.
+It was a bit of a conundrum and one that I wanted to solve.
 I set up some simple requirements for what I would like to see:

 * The user should be able to share a simple url that would point to their local data,
 * The user should not have to manually save the data outside of their browser or web app,
 * There should be no "backend" that stores the data,
-* Synchornisation should ideally happen peer to peer.
+* Synchronisation should ideally happen peer to peer.

 Now.
 Step back 6 months.
 I was at [ColdFront conference](https://2016.coldfrontconf.com/) [last year](https://2015.coldfrontconf.com/) and I saw a talk by [Feross Aboukhadijeh](https://github.com/feross) about Web RTC Data Channel, BitTorrent and how